If you’ve come here looking for my:

 And if you’re wondering what on earth I’m doing back in Kyabram …

 A spur-of-the-moment house purchase led me back here after about 38 years in Melbourne.
 Yes, I’m as surprised as you might be.

-It’s as flat as I remember, but it has its charms.
-The changing colours and shapes of the orchards as the seasons pass.
+It’s as flat as I remember, but I can now see its charms.
+Like the changing colours and shapes of the orchards as the seasons pass.
 The wide open sky.
 The abundant bird life.
 And the quiet.

-The dominant political flavour is still a strong conservatism with a tinge of xenophobia, but those views are not universal.
-And it’s apparently the second-best Victorian town to retire to.
+And while the dominant political flavour is still a strong conservatism with a dose of xenophobia, those views are not universal.
+Besides, it’s apparently the second-best Victorian town to retire to.

 I’ve been here almost 5 years now.
 I love my little house and the four-legged friend I found at the Echuca pound.
 I’m on the road most weeks for work.
 But I’m often home on weekends.
 So, if you’re passing through please call in and say hi.
 I have a spare room, and you’re welcome to stay.